Pennysaver

 The term is widely used in eastern North America from Ontario through New York, Pennsylvania, and Maryland, though there are pennysavers elsewhere.
 Pennysavers are sometimes published by a locally dominant daily newspaper as a brand extension of their publication and featuring advertisements published in the same style as the parent newspaper.

 The PennySaver was a publication distributed in California.
-Formerly owned by Harte-Hanks, it and its website, PennySaverUSA.com, were sold to OpenGate Capital in 2013.
+Formerly owned by Harte-Hanks, it and its website were sold to OpenGate Capital in 2013.
 The publication went out of business in May 2015.
 OpenGate was subsequently sued for not providing proper notice before firing hundreds of employees.

 In May 2016, a group of former PennySaver employees resurrected the publication in southern California's Inland Empire and northern Orange County.